Fighting for the Rights of Fathers in Texas

 Our firm works to provide clients with supportive care and representation when experiencing an emotional trial such as child custody.
-Brett H. Pritchard has been serving clients in Killeen for over 19 years and has helped thousands in this time by offering them personalized strategies to achieve their goals.
-We can fight to uphold your rights and ensure you are treated fairly by the court and deal with you honestly all throughout the process.
+Brett H. Pritchard has been serving clients in Killeen for over 20 years and has helped thousands in this time by offering them personalized strategies to achieve their goals.
+We will fight to uphold your rights and ensure you are treated fairly by the court and deal with you honestly all throughout the process.

 If you are presumed to be the father of a child, legally determined to be the father, or a man who has been judged to be the father by a court, you have certain rights when it comes to your child.
 Our fathers' rights attorneys can fight for these rights in court so you can have the role in your child’s life that you desire.